 - In Data Tab under Data tools section click on Data Validation.

-- Again Click on Data Validation and a dialog box appears,
+- Again Click on Data Validation in Excel and a dialog box appears,

 - In Settings under Allow list select Lists.